clojure/tools.reader/README.md

   * Added comprehensive docstrings
 * Release 0.7.1 on Mar 02, 2013
   * Added the syntax-quote macro to the public API
+* Release 0.7.2 on Mar 02, 2013
+  * Fixed evaling read objects for clojure 1.5

 Developer Information
 ========================================